swup/docs/src/docs/getting-started/getting-started.md

 ## What is swup?

-Swup is a versafeature and extensible **page transition library** for server-rendered websites.
+Swup is a versatile and extensible **page transition library** for server-rendered websites.
 It manages the complete page load lifecycle and smoothly transitions between the current and next page.
 In addition, it offers many other quality-of-life improvements like **caching**, **smart preloading**, native browser history and enhanced **accessibility**.